HermannJoel/Projects-Portfolio/README.md

 ##### 4.Implementation
 * After data cleansing and features engineering, the final data set contains ~ 15799 observations and 160 variables.
-* In R, I run a stepwise selection to select only important varaiables, 94 variables out of 160 appeared to be important at predicting inflation.
+* In `R`, I implemented a stepwise selection to select only important varaiables, 94 variables out of 160 appeared to be important at predicting inflation.
-* Use a GridSearchCV to search for optimal parameters.
+* I run a GridSearchCV to search for optimal parameters.

 ##### 5.Results
 * Catboost regressor yielded de lowest Mean Squarred Error.